korenkaplan/LeaveANoteServerProject/README.md

 # Leave A Note App - Backend

-Welcome to the backend repository of the Leave A Note app.
+Welcome to the backend repository of the [Leave a Note App](https://github.com/korenkaplan/Leave-A-Note).

  This repository contains the ASP.NET Core project with Entity Framework that serves as the backend for [Leave a Note App](https://github.com/korenkaplan/Leave-A-Note).
 This README will provide you with essential information to understand and work with the backend portion of the application.